-- · The Interrupt Log Buffer is updated. - A bit corresponding to the interrupt type is set in the "Remote Terminal (RT) Pending Interrupt Register (0x0009)".
+- The Interrupt Log Buffer is updated. - A bit corresponding to the interrupt type is set in the "Remote Terminal (RT) Pending Interrupt Register (0x0009)".
 The type bit is logically-ORed with the preexisting register value, retaining bits for prior, unserviced RT interrupts. - RT Interrupt Pending (RTIP) bit 1 is set in the "Hardware Pending Interrupt Register (0x0006)".
-The RTIP bit is logically-ORed with the preexisting register value, retaining bits for unserviced hardware interrupts and the preexisting status of the MT interrupt pending bit (MTIP). - If the matching bit is already set in the "Remote Terminal (RT) Interrupt Output Enable Register (0x0016)", an IRQ output occurs.
+The RTIP bit is logically-ORed with the preexisting register value, retaining bits for unserviced hardware interrupts and the preexisting status of the Bus Controller Interrupt Pending bit (BCIP). - If the matching bit is already set in the "Remote Terminal (RT) Interrupt Output Enable Register (0x0016)", an IRQ output occurs.